 Life got you down?
 Don’t believe it!

 Saying this a bit differently, it’s never life’s challenges that ultimately bring us to our knees; it’s our reactions that do.
-And if your reactions happen to be influenced by insecurity and self-doubt, then chances are you will find yourself not only wringing your hands, but feeling totally victimized and helpless as well.
-And by definition, a victim is someone who is powerless.
+And if your reactions happen to be influenced by insecurity and self-doubt, then chances are you will find yourself not only wringing your hands but feeling totally victimized and helpless as well.
+And by definition, a victim is someone powerless.

 You are NOT powerless!

-The next time you feel dead-ended by life, or stuck, or overwhelmed by problems and worries, and you just want relief, rather than caving in to your feelings, recognize instead that you may need only a simple perceptual upgrade.
-An “upgrade” that begins with an acknowledgement that just because you feel dead-ended and powerless doesn’t mean you are.
+The next time you feel dead-ended by life, or stuck, or overwhelmed by problems and worries, and you just want relief, rather than caving into your feelings, recognize instead that you may need only a simple perceptual upgrade.
+An “upgrade” that begins with an acknowledgment that just because you feel dead-ended and powerless doesn’t mean you are.

 And why is this?
 Because feelings aren’t facts!
 And when insecurity-driven feelings rather than facts contaminate your perceptions, then your life becomes one long, miserable dental appointment.

 The next time you find yourself walloped by a problem, before throwing your hands up in resignation, try repeating the following three Self-Coaching truths.
 They will put you in the right frame of mind for separating facts from fictions, clarifying your perceptions, moderating your reactions, and most importantly, enabling you to deal more effectively with any struggle.